Built-in Security Features

 - Unique users – Flux adheres to the University guideline of one person per login ID and one login ID per person.

-- Multi-factor authentication (MFA) – For all interactive sessions, Flux requires both a UM Kerberos password and Duo authentication.
-File transfer sessions require a Kerberos password.
+- Multi-factor authentication (MFA) – For all interactive sessions, Flux requires both a UMICH (Level-1) password and Duo authentication.
+File transfer sessions require a UMICH (Level-1) password.